-I made these adorable, delicious cucumber hors d’oeuvres for the very first party I ever catered, way back in 1995.
-(Oh my!)
-And I think these may have been on the menu of every party I catered there after.
+I made these adorable, delicious cucumber canapés for the very first party I ever catered years ago.
+And they were on almost every menu of every party I catered thereafter.

 What is a Canapé?